 French Fries, I have a real big crush on you.
 I love you straight.
 I love you crinkled.
 I love you curly.
 I love you covered in cheese.
 And chili.
 And beans.

 Are you like me and stock up on certain items but don’t notice until you open your freezer and multiple bags of frozen french fries are staring at you?
 I’m that way for a few things.
-When Goya is on sale I think I need 8 cans of hominy or pinto beans (just in case).
+When Goya is on sale I think I need 8 cans of hominy or pinto beans.
 Pasta, yes, let’s buy 10 boxes.
 Ketchup, well maybe I will have a cookout, better buy a few bottles.
 That 20 pound bag of rice is super cheap, what a deal, better buy it.
-Whenever French Fries are on sale, usually 2 bags for $5, I fall in that category.
+Whenever French Fries are on sale, usually 2 bags for $5, I better get them too.

 A few nights ago I was going through the process of “What to make for dinner”.
 There were a few rules: